Are you using negative keywords?

 But don’t stop there.
 Brainstorming is a good start, but to cover all your negative keyword ground, you’ll need a few tools to help.

-Google’s Search Term Report shows you actual terms and queries people searched for that have triggered your ad to show.
+If you want to know how to find negative keywords, Google’s Search Term Report will point you in the right direction.
+It’s a tool that shows you actual terms and queries people searched for that have triggered your ad to show.

-To access the report, you’ll sign into your AdWords account and click the Keywords tab.
+To access the report, you’ll sign into your Ads account and click the Keywords tab.

 Next, you’ll select the checkbox next to the keywords you want to run the search for and click the Search Terms button.